manoagaming/manoagaming.github.io/index.md

 ### ESLint

-BowFolios includes a [.eslintrc](https://github.com/manoagaming/manoagaming/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+Manoagaming includes a [.eslintrc](https://github.com/manoagaming/manoagaming/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint